Scope of Topics

 While we are interested in any submissions at the intersection of provenance and visualization, we are especially focused on:

-- What are the most pressing provenance-related challenges in the database community?
-Is there any visualization-related solution to them?
+• What are the most pressing provenance-related challenges in the IUI community?
+Are there any visualization-related solutions to them?
 For example,

-- What visualization techniques may be used to assist the database community in constructing retrospective and prospective provenance that are more interactive, scalable, and user-friendly?
+• What visualization or user interface techniques may be used to describe retrospective and prospective provenance data that are more interactive, scalable, and user-friendly?

 Important Dates